-In Module Four, we run through the symptoms, causes and treatments of the most common ailments that can affect a child.
+In This Module, we run through the symptoms, causes and treatments of the most common ailments that can affect a child.
 This includes all-too-frequent occurrences like stings and burns, along with life-affecting conditions such as Diabetes and Anaphylaxis.
 The module also looks at rarer incidents such as Frostbite and Heatstroke, and exactly what you should do to relieve the child’s condition.

-Module Five examines the more complex medical conditions that can seriously affect the well-being of a child.
-You’ll learn the cause and effect of serious illnesses such as Sickle-Cell Anaemia and Meningitis, as well as understanding exactly what to do if a child suffers from symptoms.
+This Module examines the more complex medical conditions that can seriously affect the well-being of a child.
+You’ll learn the cause and effect of serious illnesses such as Sickle-Cell Anemia and Meningitis, as well as understanding exactly what to do if a child suffers from symptoms.
 We also explain the existence of Febrile Convulsions, along with more recognisable conditions such as Asthma and food poisoning.

-Module Six goes into detail as regards the criteria for calling Emergency Services, and the different type of services that exist in the UK via 999 and 112.
+This Module goes into detail as regards the criteria for calling Emergency Services, and the different types of services that exist in the UK via 999 and 112.
 It also supplies recommendations of the actions that a Paediatric First-Aider can do when waiting for an ambulance.